Paper bag: Single layer

 Paper shopping bags, brown paper bags, grocery bags, paper bread bags and other light duty bags have a single layer of paper.
 A variety of constructions and designs are available.
 Many are printed with the names of stores and brands.
 Paper bags are not waterproof.
-Types of paper bag are: laminated, twisted, flat tap.
+In retail applications, single-layer carrier bags are typically categorized by their handle types, such as twisted paper cords or flat paper tapes.
 The laminated bag, whilst not totally waterproof, has a laminate that protects the outside to some degree.

 Quality standard and certification

 Paper bag durability can be measured in accordance with the European test standard EN13590:2003.
 This standard is based on scientifically conducted studies and helps retailers to avoid poor-quality carrier bags.
 The quality certification system for paper bags is based on this standard.
 The test method subjects the carrier bag to heavy weights while being lifted repeatedly.
 The size of the paper bag is taken into account because the larger its volume, the heavier the load it must be able to carry.
 As a result of the certification, the paper bag is marked with the weight and volume it may carry.
 It is wise to choose a tested and certified paper bag.